dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog/index.md

 1. Ship it

 It might help for the ActionCreator -> Dispatch -> Reducer -> State flow, to try getting one working first.
-For instance maybe get the *Show* component working first, the others will come more easily once you have the full path tested with one of them.
+For instance maybe get the *Post* component working first, the others will come more easily once you have the full path tested with one of them.

-Don't forget to use the [hw4 slack channel](https://cs52-dartmouth.slack.com/messages/hw4/).
+Don't forget to use the [lab 4 slack channel](https://cs52-dartmouth.slack.com/messages/lab4-blog/).

 ## To Turn In

-1. GitHub repository URL
+1. GitHub classroom repository URL
 1. your working domain name URL on surge.sh
 1. App should have individual routes for:
   * new